andgineer/airflow/README.md

 of workers on separate machines.
 We use this folder to share big files (megabytes) between tasks.

+## DBs

+We create DB for ETL tasks on the same server as airflow DB (postgres in `airflow-db`).
+Add it to airflow env connection as `etl_db`.

+And add to airflow env connection to some `dev DB` as `dev_db`.
+Assuming this is business DB our ETL should work with.

 ## Scaling workers

 We can use `docker-compose` key `--scale` but better add more machines with workers.